Winter Carnival 2026

 • Virtual judges will be monitoring the event and watching as teams get close to finishing.
 When your team is close to finishing, please raise your hand or send a message in the chat.

-12:30 pm-1:15 pm – Family Dance Lesson at Dawn's School of Dance – Learn a special dance with Miss Dawn!
+Dawn's School of Dance10:30 am-11:15 am – Family Dance Lesson at Dawn’s School of Dance – Learn a special dance with Miss Dawn!
 All ages and dance levels are welcome.
-This is a simple but very fun routine that will get you moving and put a smile on everyone's face.
+This is a simple but very fun routine that will get you moving and put a smile on everyone’s face.
 Bring your friends, your siblings, and even your grandparents!
-You won't want to miss out on this free hoppin' and poppin' dance spectacular!
+You won’t want to miss out on this free hoppin’ and poppin’ dance spectacular!

 Cribbage Tournament 12:00 pm-4:00 pm – Cribbage Tournament – Give it a go!
 Is it in the cards that you will end up a peg ahead or will you be skunked?
 This event is fun for all ages! $20 Registration.
 Register online at: https://friendsofgreenfieldrecreation.org or pay at the door if space is available.
 Boards and cards provided.
 Custom Pioneer Valley Wood Art Championship and Runner-up Cribbage Board/Trophies awarded.
 Held at the John Zon Community Center.
 Doors open at 12:00 pm with play beginning at 1:00 pm.